 - Something to read.

-As said above, 4 gifts for Christmas ideas were a great starting point, but it needed a little tweaking.
+As said above, four gift ideas for Christmas ideas were a great starting point, but they needed a little tweaking.

 There’s a fifth BONUS option that I had heard of – Someplace to be.
-You can either swap it out or call it, “The 5 Gift Rule for Christmas”.
+This could be a great gift for the whole family You can either swap it out or call it, “The 5 Gift Rule for Christmas”.

 It looks like this: